CordeliaProject/PADRISDataTools/README.md

 ### Special cases

 #### Laboratorti `filter` mode
-If you're working with Laboratori data and want to use the `filter` mode, you'll need to provide the path to a **conversion file**.
+If you're working with Laboratori data and want to use the `filter` mode, you'll need to provide the path to a **conversion file**, which is an excel file with just one sheet.

 ```
 python3 main.py <inpath> <outpath> <entity> 'filter' <lab_conversion>